rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 ```sh
 $ cargo install --path arnoldc
 ```
-Or download the binary from the [v0.4.0 release page](https://github.com/rikhuijzer/xrcf/releases/tag/v0.4.0).
+Or download the arnoldc binary from the [v0.4.0 release page](https://github.com/rikhuijzer/xrcf/releases/tag/v0.4.0).

 The ArnoldC language is based on one-liners from Arnold Schwarzenegger movies.
 This is what a valid "Hello, World!" program looks like: